Influenza vaccineVaccine - influenza; Immunization - influenza; Flu shot; Flu vaccine

 - People who take long-term treatment with steroids for any condition

-Older children and adults only need a single flu shot each year.
-However, children under age 9 should get two shots 1 month apart unless they have received two vaccinations for seasonal influenza since July 1, 2010.
-Be sure to ask your child’s doctor for more specific information.
+Persons 9 years and older need a single flu shot each year.
+Children 6 months to 8 years old should get two shots at least 1 month apart if they are getting the flu vaccine for the first time.
+Be sure to ask your child's doctor for more specific information.

 Most people are protected from the flu about 2 weeks after receiving the vaccine.